tap349/tap349.github.io/_posts/2017-06-02-javascript-es6+.md

   }
   ```

-- use field declaration to define prototype method as arrow function:
+- [RECOMMENDED] use field declaration to define prototype method as arrow function:

   ```javascript
   class Foo {